The Women (1939 film): Plot

 The film focuses on the lives and relationships of a group of Manhattan women and the scores of women who work for them.
-It centers on Mary Haines, the cheerful, contented wife of Stephen, her daughter Little Mary, and her circle of "friends".
+It centers on Mary Haines, the cheerful, contented wife of Stephen; her daughter Little Mary; and her circle of "friends".
 Mary's cousin Sylvia Fowler goes to Sydney's elite salon to get the latest nail color: Jungle Red.
 Olga, the manicurist, reveals that Mary's husband has been "stepping out" with a predatory perfume counter girl named Crystal Allen.
 Sylvia eagerly shares the news with Mary's friends and sets Mary up with Olga.

 Mary is shattered to learn about Stephen's infidelity.
 Her mother urges patience and takes Mary to Bermuda with her, so she can take time to think.
 When they return, Mary goes to a couturier for a fitting.
-Crystal appears, ordering expensive clothes.
-Stephen is now keeping her.
+Crystal appears, ordering expensive clothes, confirming that Stephen is now keeping her.
 At Sylvia's insistence, Mary confronts Crystal, who suggests that Mary keep the status quo unless she wants to lose Stephen in a divorce.
 Heartbroken and humiliated, Mary leaves.
 The gossip continues, exacerbated by Sylvia and their friend Edith, who turns the affair into a public scandal by recounting Sylvia's version of the story to a gossip columnist.
 Mary decides to divorce her husband despite his efforts to make her stay.
 As she packs to leave for Reno, Mary explains the divorce to Little Mary, who weeps alone in the bathroom.

 On the train to Reno, Mary meets three women with the same destination and purpose: the dramatic, extravagant Countess de Lave; Miriam Aarons, a tough-cookie chorus girl; and, to her surprise, her shy young friend Peggy Day, who has been pushed into divorce by Sylvia.
 They all settle in at a Reno ranch, where they get plenty of commonsense advice from Lucy, the gruff, warm-hearted woman who runs the ranch.
 The Countess tells tales of her multiple husbands and seems to have found another prospect in a cowboy named Buck Winston.
 Miriam has been having an affair with Sylvia Fowler's husband and plans to marry him.
 Peggy discovers that she is pregnant, calls her husband, and happily plans to hurry home.
 Sylvia arrives at the ranch; Howard is suing her, thanks to recorded evidence of mental cruelty.
 When she discovers that Miriam is the next Mrs. Fowler, she attacks her, and a fight ensues.